Best Food for Boerboel

 Common Dietary Sensitivities in Boerboel

-Boerboel dogs can be susceptible to dietary sensitivities, particularly given their predisposition to Orthopedic Conditions, Eye Conditions, Other Concerns.
+Boerboel dogs can be susceptible to dietary sensitivities, particularly given their tendency toward hip dysplasia and other orthopedic problems, Eye Conditions, Other Concerns.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For Boerboel with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your Boerboel tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive Boerboel dogs.

 Best for Weight Management